crynux-ai/documentation/gitbook/node-hosting/start-a-node/start-a-node-mac.md

 ## 4. Prepare the wallet

 A wallet with enough test tokens must be provided to the node.
-If this is the first time you start a node, click the "Create New Wallet" button and follow the instructions to create a new wallet and finish the backup of the private keys.A wallet with enough test tokens must be provided to the node.
 If this is the first time you start a node, click the "Create New Wallet" button and follow the instructions to create a new wallet and finish the backup of the private keys.

 <figure><img src="../../.gitbook/assets/9672eedeb92ea29f79be5aa66c5eee5.png" alt=""><figcaption></figcaption></figure>